Frequently Asked Questions

 Keeping your shoes clean is essential for making your shoes last longer.
 Leather requires more maintenance than synthetic or microfiber shoes, but no matter what the material is shoes must be kept clean.
 Specific instruction for leather care can be found here.

-While our microfiber/synthetic models require less intensive maintenance to the uppers than our leather models, we recommend cleaning your shoes on a regular basis.
+While our microfiber/synthetic/mesh models require less intensive maintenance to the uppers than our leather models, we recommend cleaning your shoes on a regular basis.
 This will give longevity to the other components of the shoes, such as the adhesives for sole bonding as well as the BOA dials and laces.

 In general, warm water and potentially a mild detergent is enough to clean away dirt/mud from the upper surface.
 Wipe away all debris then wipe dry.
 For some extra care you can use the lotion from our Leather Care Kit as it is formulated to protect coated microfiber.
 You would want to apply a little of the lotion as a finishing protective barrier after cleaning.